 • Drag and drop a Text component on the right corner of the Container and name it headerText.

-• Enter ToolJet Image Converter under the Text property of the Text component, and adjust its Font weight and Text size properties to make it bold and increase its size.
+• Enter ToolJet Image Converter under the Text property of the Text component, and adjust its Font weight and Text size properties.

 Naming the components comes in handy when we want to access the data related to them.
 It’s always a best practice to name components based on their functionality.